Global conservative solutions of the nonlocal NLS equation beyond blow-up: Introduction

 The problem of continuation of a solution of an evolution PDE after blow-up points has a long history and it involves a number of different approaches, see, e.g., \cite{GMP15}.
-Here we mention the related problem for the $L^2$-critical NLS equation, where the blow-up solution $q(\cdot, t)$ is approximated by globally defined solutions $q_\delta(\cdot, t)$ as $\delta\to0$ \cite{M92-CMP, MRS13}.
+Here we mention the related problem for the $L^2$-critical NLS equation, where the blow-up solution $q(\cdot, t)$ is approximated by globally defined solutions $q_\delta(\cdot, t)$ as $\delta\to0$ \cite{M92-CMP}.
 Also such questions arise for integrable Camassa-Holm-type equations.
-For these systems, one method for obtaining global solutions is the reformulation of the original problem in the form of a semilinear system of ODEs with values in a Banach space \cite{BC07, BCZ15}.
-Another approach is to introduce a new distance with special properties, defined for multipeakons, which are dense in the phase space \cite{BF05}.
+For these systems, one method for obtaining global solutions is the reformulation of the original problem in the form of a semilinear system of ODEs with values in a Banach space \cite{BC07}.
 We refer the reader to a review article \cite{LS22} and references therein for more results on wave breaking phenomena and global solutions for peakon equations.

 The goal of this paper is to continue a solution of \eqref{iv-nnls} beyond the blow-ups for a class of initial data in $H^{1,1}(\mathbb{R})$, which includes multisoliton solutions.
 To this end we use the IST method in the form of a Riemann-Hilbert problem, which results in obtaining the reconstruction formula for the solution $q(x,t)$, formulated in terms of the associated spectral data, see \eqref{q(x,t)} below.
 The solution of the RH problem can be evaluated separately for (almost) all $x,t\in\mathbb{R}$; such a ``locality'' allows us to circumvent possible blow-up points as in the case of the soliton solutions \eqref{one-soliton}.
 Namely, we determine a set of blow-up points $(x,t)\in\mathcal{B}\subset\mathbb{R}^2$ as solutions of a system of two (nonlinear) algebraic equations written in terms of the solution of the associated RH problem (see \eqref{B-L-sol} and Remark \ref{char-B} below).
 For all other points, $(x,t)\in\mathbb{R}^2\setminus\mathcal{B}$, we can evaluate (under certain conditions on $q_0$) the solution of the RH problem and, consequently, $q(x,t)$, which has the required smoothness and decay properties.